Extending Neural Keyword Extraction with TF-IDF tagset matching

 \begin{itemize} \item \textbf{TF-IDF(tm):} Here, we employ the preprocessing and TF-IDF-based weighting of keywords described in Section \ref{sec:methodology} and select the top-ranked keywords that are present in the tagset.

 \item \textbf{TNT-KID} \cite{martinc2020tntkid}: For each dataset, we first pretrain the model with an autoregressive language model objective.
 After that, the model is fine-tuned on the same train set for the keyword extraction task.
-We use the same hyperparameters as proposed in the original study (i.e., sequence length of 256, embedding size of 512 and batch size 8) and employ the same preprocessing (i.e., we lowercase and tokenize the text with a Sentencepiece \citep{kudo2018sentencepiece} byte-pair encoding tokenization scheme).
+Sequence length was set to 256, embedding size to 512 and batch size to 8, and we employ the same preprocessing as in the original study \citep{martinc2020tntkid}.

-\item \textbf{BERT + BiLSTM-CRF}\citep{sahrawat2019keyphrase}: We employ an uncased multilingual BERT\footnote{More specifically, we use the 'bert-base-multilingual-uncased' implementation of BERT from the Transformers library (\url{https://github.com/huggingface/transformers}).} model with an embedding size of 768 and 12 attention heads, with an additional BiLSTM-CRF token classification head, same as in \citep{sahrawat2019keyphrase}.
+\item \textbf{BERT + BiLSTM-CRF} \citep{sahrawat2019keyphrase}: We employ an uncased multilingual BERT\footnote{More specifically, we use the 'bert-base-multilingual-uncased' implementation of BERT from the Transformers library (\url{https://github.com/huggingface/transformers}).} model with an embedding size of 768 and 12 attention heads, with an additional BiLSTM-CRF token classification head, same as in \citet{sahrawat2019keyphrase}.

-\item \textbf{TNT-KID \& BERT + BiLSTM-CRF}: We extracted keywords with both of the methods and complemented the TNT-KID extracted keywords with the BERT + BiLSTM-CRF extracted keyword in order to retrieve more keywords.
+\item \textbf{TNT-KID \& BERT + BiLSTM-CRF}: We extracted keywords with both of the methods and complemented the TNT-KID extracted keywords with the BERT + BiLSTM-CRF extracted keywords in order to retrieve more keywords.
 Duplicates (i.e., keywords extracted by both methods) are removed.

 \item \textbf{TNT-KID \& TF-IDF}: If the keyword set extracted by TNT-KID contains less than 10 keywords, it is expanded with keywords retrieved with the proposed TF-IDF(tm) approach, i.e., best ranked keywords according to TF-IDF, which do not appear in the keyword set extracted by TNT-KID.